 The Bishop White House is considered the most haunted structure in Independence National Historic Park, with even park rangers reporting feeling uneasy.
 White was the first bishop of the American Episcopalian Church and lived in this house for more than 50 years and died in its third-floor library in 1830.
 One of White’s family members also died there, one of the 5,000 Philadelphians lost to yellow fever during the 1793.
 The book White was reading before his death is still in the house and the tall, thin bishop has been glimpsed in the library window.
 Visitors have reported seeing and hearing a crying cat that disappears when approached.
 Mrs. Boggs, a White family maid, matches the description of the ghostly woman who wanders the first floor.
-The site is closed to visitors through June 2020.
+The site is temporarily closed to visitors.

 The land now comprising Washington Square was used as a cemetery in the early 1700s and during the Revolutionary War, it became the final resting place for thousands of soldiers.
 One of the most active ghosts wandering here is allegedly the spirit of a Quaker woman named Leah who walks through the cemetery at night to scare away grave robbers.
 This is a public park and open to all.